turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

    - A Coupon has a name, unique code (e.g. "BOGO50"), and either percent-off or dollar-off value.
 The coupon's code must be unique in the whole database.
 * If a coupon's dollar value (ex. "$10 off") exceeds the total cost of that merchant's items on the invoice, the grand total for that merchant's items should then be $0.
 (In other words, the merchant will never *owe* money to a customer.)
 * A coupon code from a Merchant only applies to Items sold by that Merchant.

+In the user stories below, we have outlined a few examples of Sad Paths you may consider adding in.
+Your sad paths are not limited to these examples, but you should take time to implement at least 2 sad paths total.
 ​
 ## User Stories